filestack/filestack-js/README.md

       - `googledrive` - __Default__
       - `dropbox` - __Default__
       - `webcam` - Desktop only.
 Not currently supported in Safari and IE.
+      - `video` - Desktop only.
+Not currently supported in Safari and IE.
+      - `audio` - Desktop only.
+Not currently supported in Safari and IE.
       - `evernote`
       - `flickr`
       - `box`